-With the exception of children who join the family as a result of birth, adoption, or court-awarded custody, a family must request CCHA approval to add a new family member [24 CFR 982.551(h)(2)] or other household member (live-in aide or foster child) [24 CFR 982.551(h)(4)].

-When any new family member is added, the CCHA must conduct a reexamination to determine any new income or deductions associated with the additional family member and to make appropriate adjustments in the family share of the rent and the HAP payment [24 CFR 982.516(e)].
+With the exception of children who join the family as a result of birth, adoption, or courtawarded custody, a family must request CCHA approval to add a new family member [24 CFR 982.551(h)(2)] or other household member (live-in aide or foster child) [24 CFR 982.551(h)(4)].
+When any new family member is added, the CCHA must make appropriate adjustments in the family share of the rent and the HAP payment at the effective date of either the annual or interim reexamination [24 CFR 982.516(e)(2)].
 If a change in family size causes a violation of Housing Quality Standards (HQS) space standards (see Chapter 8), the CCHA must issue the family a new voucher, and the family and CCHA must try to find an acceptable unit as soon as possible.
 If an acceptable unit is available for rental by the family, the CCHA must terminate the family's HAP contract in accordance with its terms [24 CFR 982.403].